Plumsail/actions/source/flow/actions/sharepoint-processing.rst

 Get Members of SharePoint Group
 -----------------------------------------
-Gets members of a specific SharePoint group with the help of Microsoft Flow.
+Gets members of a specific SharePoint group with the help of Power Automate (Microsoft Flow).

 .. rubric:: Output Parameters